lconcia/life_sciences_ml_at_tacc/docs/section3/Build_Your_Own_CNN.rst

             print(f"Images have different sizes.
 Consider resizing.")
         else:
             print("All images are the same size.")

         if len(mode_counts) > 1:
             print("Images have different color modes.
 Consider converting to RGB.")
         else:
             print("All images share the same color mode.")

     # Run the function
-    data_root = Path('../data/coral-species')
-    explore_image_dataset(data_root)
+    explore_image_dataset(dataset_dir)

 Our dataset analysis reveals some important characteristics that we'll need to keep in mind as we proceed with the tutorial:

- 1. **Image Size Variation**: We have 451 total images in our dataset, with 88 different image sizes (dimensions).
+ 1. **Image Size Variation**: We have 417 total images in our dataset, with 63 different image sizes (dimensions).
 Also notice that some images are in portrait orientation (height > width) while others are landscape (width > height).
 CNNs expect all images to have the same dimensions, so we'll need to resize them to a standard size before training our model.

  2. **Color Mode**: All images share the same color mode.
 Great!